akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 It was not merely the silence, though that was the first thing Beatrice noticed.
 The creak of her father’s chair, the rustle of his psalter, the low murmur of his voice as he read aloud to himself.

-Beatrice found herself habitually listening for him, as she went about her chores.
-The clatter of the door latch would make her look up, only to see a maid.
-A heavy footstep in the yard would send her to the window.
-Each time, the disappointment settled more deeply, like cold water seeping slowly away into cracks.

 There was no shortage of midsummer tasks.
 She checked the grain stores, supervised the hay harvest, visited the sick.
-Her father's advice was fresh in her ear: *’Boundaries are only as strong as the memory of them.’*
+Her father’s advice was fresh in her ear: *’Boundaries are only as strong as the memory of them.’*

 But the work was not the comfort it had once been.
 Chores became just dull chores to keep the silence away.

+Beatrice found herself habitually listening for him.
+The clatter of the door latch would make Goosie look up.
+A footstep in the yard would send her to the window, only to see a maid.
+Each time, the disappointment settled more deeply, like cold water seeping slowly away into cracks.

+In the evenings, as the light began to fade, she would inevitably walk to the gate.
+She did not admit to herself she was waiting; she was merely checking the latch, looking for strays, taking the air, keeping an eye on the village.
+But her eyes ever drifted towards the road for a rider, a messenger, or a traveller who might news.

 She began counting the days on a tally stick each evening.
 She did not know why.
 It was not as if the notches would bring him back.
 But it gave her hands something to do to mark the passage of time.

-In the evenings, as the light began to fade, she would inevitably walk to the gate.
-She did not admit to herself she was waiting; she was merely checking the latch, looking for strays, taking the air, keeping an eye on the village.
-But her eyes ever drifted towards the road for a rider, a messenger, or a traveller who might news.

 ---